esterjingtw/mie-dev-challenge/readme.md

 This repository contains the code for the MIE Dev Challenge.
 Below are the instructions to set up and test the application.

+## Application Description

+The MIE Dev Challenge application consists of the following components:

+- **Node.js Backend**: The backend of the application is built using Node.js.
+It handles requests from the frontend, interacts with the database, and performs various tasks based on user interactions.

+- **Frontend UI**: The frontend of the application provides a user interface for interacting with the features of the challenge.
+It's designed using HTML, CSS, and JavaScript to ensure a user-friendly experience.

+- **Database**: The application uses a MySQL database to store and retrieve data related to the challenge.
+This includes information about game sessions and games.

+## Prerequisites

 Before begin, ensure you have met the following requirements: